OddCanons/mashups/orange_is_the_new_black_box/mashup_rules.md

 ## Steps

 1. Choose your name.
 This may take a long time to get right.
 You can come back to it.
 1. Choose your service group.
 This will map to a Mutant: Elysium profession.
-See below.
+See the table below.
 1. Distribute 12 attribute points.
 1. Distribute 6 skill points.
 1. Choose your talent.